splash-networks/capport/Coova Chilli/README.md

 ## Note on Open Mesh Pre-auth

 Open Mesh devices do a pre-auth process when a user connects.
-It sends a RADIUS Access-Request with that user's MAC address as `User-Name` and empty `User-Password` (can be changed to MAC address by using the "Use MAC addr for password" toggle in Cloudtrax settings).
+It sends a RADIUS Access-Request with that user's MAC address as `User-Name` and empty `User-Password` (can be changed to MAC address by using the **Use MAC addr for password** toggle in Cloudtrax settings).
 If RADIUS accepts that request the user won't see the captive portal at all and would be connected directly.
 Here's the Access-Request in this case:

 ```
 (0)   User-Name = "5A-0B-F7-02-A3-6E"